rainlanguage/docs.rainprotocol.xyz/versioned_docs/version-1.0.1/developer-tools/smart-contracts/tier/CombineTierFactory.md

-Factory for creating and deploying `VerifyTier` contracts.
+Factory for creating and deploying `CombineTier` contracts.

 ## Variables